jaredchua32/jcSlider/wiki/jSlider_basics.md

 ### pause

-Whenever a side or nav button is clicked, jSlider's auto scroll feature is paused.
+Whenever a side or nav button is clicked, jcSlider's auto scroll feature is paused.
 As mentioned in the queue portion of this page, the auto scroll feature is resumed once there are no longer any more items in the queue.
-Because the queue is emptied before the final scrolling finishes, `jSlider.options.scrollDuration` is added on to `jSlider.options.pauseDuration` in order to ensure that the slider will indead pause for at least the amount assigned to `jSlider.options.pauseDuration`.
+Because the queue is emptied before the final scrolling finishes, `jcSlider.options.scrollDuration` is added on to `jcSlider.options.pauseDuration` in order to ensure that the slider will indead pause for at least the amount assigned to `jcSlider.options.pauseDuration`.

 ### nav buttons

-I've programed jSlider to scroll either left or right - whichever is the shorter path to the destination image.
+I've programed jcSlider to scroll either left or right - whichever is the shorter path to the destination image.

 Below is the code snippet for calculating the left and right distances.